 All accidents and injuries, even if no medical attention is required, must be reported to the employee's supervisor.
 Failing to report an accident may jeopardize workers' compensation benefits, for future symptoms that may not appear immediately.
-See Injury Reporting Procedures.
+See Employee Injury Report Form

 No. To qualify as a workers' compensation case (compensable), the injury must be job related and arise as a result of work activities.
 Examples of injuries sustained that may not be compensable are injuries while on break or at lunch; injures sustained during intentional violation of safety rules or from starting a fight with a co-worker; and injuries sustained while impaired by drugs or alcohol.
 This is a complicated legal area that frequently changes with new court rulings.
 All Harper cases are carefully reviewed and written notification is made to the employee when the case is determined non-compensable.
 Claim denials can be appealed to CCMSI.

 Yes.
 The Workers' Compensation Act requires employers to pay for two physicians (other than the employer's designated providers) selected by the employee for treatment of work-related injuries.
 Note: Payment to an employee-selected physician can be made only upon receipt of a medical report from that physician.
 If medical reports are not provided, payment remains the employee's responsibility.